-Bring a vehicle; pens and highlighters; clipboards; paper for notes and for a run sheet; at least one navigator, in addition to the driver; maps of the area (ideally, with street index).
+Bring any vehicle; pens and highlighters; clipboards; paper for notes and for a run sheet; at least one navigator, in addition to the driver; maps of the area (ideally, with a street index).
 If some of the rallye will be in the dark, bring a dim light for reading instructions and maps without bothering the driver and a bright flashlight to light signs and CMs.
-Consider bringing a magnifying glass (to help read maps), snacks or drinks for in the car, and someone new to rallying, to introduce them to the fun.
+Consider bringing someone new to rallying, to introduce them to the fun.